rosu-2805/server-sdk/README.md

 ##### Upload stream

-To upload a data stream call `SpaceUploadDataStreamAsync`.
+To upload a data stream, call `SpaceUploadDataStreamAsync`.

 ``` C#